Reporter Bob Condotta grades the Seahawks’ 30-24 loss to the Panthers

 “This game didn’t go at all like we had planned,” Carroll said.

-No it didn’t, as the Seahawks let the Panthers drive for a field goal the first time they had the ball — a drive that set a tone of physical dominance even thought it didn’t finish in the end zone.
-Then on the first play of the Seahawks’ opening offensive series, quarterback Geno Smith threw an interception that led to another quick Panthers score.
+No it didn’t, as the Seahawks let the Panthers drive for a field goal the first time they had the ball — a drive that set a tone of physical dominance even though it didn’t finish in the end zone.
+Then on the first play of the Seahawks’ opening offensive series, quarterback Geno Smith threw an interception that led to another quick score by the Panthers.

 It got better for a while but ended feeling a lot worse, as the Panthers used another punishing drive — one that ended in the end zone — to finish it off.